Saxony: Rivers

 There are numerous rivers in Saxony.
 The Elbe is the most dominant one.
 The Neisse defines the border between Saxony and Poland.
 Other rivers include the Mulde and the White Elster.

 Largest cities and towns

 The largest cities and towns in Saxony according to the 31 July 2022 estimate are listed below.
 Leipzig forms a conurbation with Halle, known as Ballungsraum Leipzig/Halle.
 The latter city is located just across the border of Saxony-Anhalt.
 Leipzig shares, for instance, an S-train system (known as S-Bahn Mitteldeutschland) and an airport with Halle.

 Politics

 Saxony is a parliamentary democracy.
-A Minister President heads the government of Saxony.
+The Minister President of Saxony heads the government of Saxony.
 Michael Kretschmer has been Minister President since 13 December 2017.